Facilitator-Cards/facilitator-cards/content/blog/march-monthly-mailer-from-facilitator-cards.md

 The power of anonymity is not to be underestimated.
 Whether your participants are students who might be embarrassed to ask questions in front of their friends, co-workers who don’t want to say the wrong thing in a professional development seminar, or participants who don’t want to speak in front of a large crowd, Anonymous Q&A has got their back!

 There are so many situations where it becomes high risk to admit when we don’t know something.
 Anonymous Q&A is a process that provides simple psychological safety.
-For more about this card and our favorite processes to combine it with, **check out our full blog post.
-TK**
+For more about this card and our favorite processes to combine it with, **check out our full blog post.**

-Want specific guidance for enhancing how you answer questions? **Read Meg’s best tips & practices!
-TK**
+Want specific guidance for enhancing how you answer questions? **Read Meg’s best tips & practices!**